puppetsw/AroFloSharp/README.md

 # Getting Started

-AroFloSharp is a [AroFlo](https://wwww.aroflo.com) API client library for .NET and is available on NuGet:
+AroFloSharp is a [AroFlo](https://wwww.aroflo.com) API client library for .NET and *will be* available on NuGet:

 `
 dotnet add package AroFloSharp